oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 **On Linux (on OCI)**

 1. Prepare the **installation script** for Linux downloaded in [Lab 2](?lab=setup-a-fleet).
-Or enter the following command to transfer the script to the remote Managed Instance.
+Enter the following command to transfer the script to the remote Managed Instance.

     ```
     <copy>